Trade Credit Insurance Cost and Pricing

 The cost of your trade credit insurance policy will vary depending on your industry, your annual revenue that needs to be insured, your history of bad debts, your current internal credit procedures and your customers’ creditworthiness, among other factors.

-If you sell to clients in a mix of industries and countries, your rates will reflect the risk determined to be associated with all of them.
+If you sell to clients in a mix of industries and countries, your trade credit insurance rates will reflect the risk determined to be associated with all of them.

 A trade credit insurance policy can typically offset its own cost many times over, even if you never make a claim, by increasing your sales and profits without taking on additional risk.